First Dark Matter Search Results From Coherent CAPTAIN-Mills: Introduction

 $F_{\text{w}}(q^2)$ is the weak form factor of the target nucleus.
 To first approximation, $F_{\text{w}}(q^2)$ depends on the nuclear density distribution of protons and neutrons.
-In the coherence limit $q^2\to 0$ it is normalized to $F_{\text{w}}(0)=1$, with the coherent enhancement of the cross section reflected by the scaling with $N^2$ via the weak charge, given the suppression of the proton weak charge.
-Conversely, this implies that \cevns is mainly sensitive to the neutron distribution in the nucleus.
+In the coherence limit $q^2\to 0$, it is normalized to $F_{\text{w}}(0)=1$.
+The coherent enhancement of the cross section is reflected by the $N^2$ scaling via the weak charge, given the suppression of the proton weak charge.

-The CCM experiment with its low-energy threshold combined with Lujan Center’s intense neutrino source presents a powerful avenue to detect coherent scattering off the argon nucleus.
-Understanding \cevns on argon is also important for both the dark matter and sterile neutrino searches since coherent elastic scattering is the detection signal for both searches, and for neutrinos is flavor independent.
+The CCM experiment with its proposed energy threshold of 20\,keVnr (nuclear recoil) combined with Lujan Center’s intense neutrino source presents a powerful avenue to detect coherent scattering off the argon nucleus.
+Understanding \cevns on argon is also important for both DM and sterile neutrino searches since coherent elastic scattering is the detection signal for both searches, and for neutrinos is flavor independent.